What is Hysteresis?

 - rate-independent hysteresis

-The hysteresis loop shows the relationship between the intensity of magnetization and the magnetizing field.
+The hysteresis loop shows the relationship between the magnetic flux density and the magnetizing field strength.
 The loop is generated by measuring the magnetic flux coming out from the ferromagnetic substance while changing the external magnetizing field.

 Looking at the graph, if B is measured for various values of H and if the results are plotted in graphic forms then the graph will show a hysteresis loop.